seanfisk/combootcha/SETUP.md

 <!-- When using the launch agent approach to start up aText, it does not validate the license.
 So we're just going for the regular startup process. -->

+#### Microsoft To Do

+Sign in and ensure that all todos have synced properly.

 ### Personal

 Everything in this section is for my personal setup only.